nuvitekdev/SalesforceFrameworks/force-app/main/UtilityComponents/nuviAI/README.md

 3. Click the "Analyze Images" button in the LLM Assistant
 4. Optionally enter a prompt to guide the analysis (e.g., "Extract contact information from this business card")
 5. The AI will process the images and provide detailed information about their contents

+**Enhanced Image Analysis Format:**

+Each image analysis now includes:
+- **Detailed Description**: Comprehensive observations about what appears in the image
+- **Content Analysis**: Structured breakdown of text, objects, people, or other elements identified
+- **Suitability Assessment**: An evaluation of whether the image is appropriate, useful, and relevant
+- **Properly Formatted Output**: Using HTML formatting for improved readability with:
+  - Bold section headers
+  - Bulleted lists for features or elements
+  - Numbered lists for sequential instructions
+  - Clear structure similar to anomaly detection output

+This structured format makes it easier to review and understand the analysis results, especially when processing multiple images.

 **Automatic Document Analysis:**
 - When using "Analyze Record", PDFs and images are automatically detected and processed using OpenAI's Vision API